gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 ```
 ## Enable Pin
 if enable pin is connected, then use this function.

+If the pin number is >= 128, then the enable pin is assumed to be
+external and the external callback function (set by `setExternalCallForPin()`)
+is used to set the pin.

 In case there are two enable pins: one low and one high active, then
 these calls are valid and both pins will be operated: